-In the project settings screen all you can do is to name your project.
-In this example we'll be using "IMAP API" as the project's name.
+In the project settings screen, all you can do is name your project.
+In this example, we'll be using "IMAP API" as the project's name.

 Now we have to decide which kind of users do we give access to.
-In this section we select "External", so that non-organisation accounts could also be used but beware, making this app actually public would mean a months long security audit and boatloads of money to pay for it.
-So for test purposes we are keeping it semi-public, which means we can list up to 100 Gmail/G-Suite accounts that are allowed to use our app.
+In this section, we select "External", so that non-organization accounts could also be used but beware, making this app actually public would mean a months-long security audit and boatloads of money to pay for it.
+So for test purposes, we are keeping it semi-public, which means we can list up to 100 Gmail/G-Suite accounts that are allowed to use our app.

 App name again, we'll just go with the project's name, that is "IMAP API".
 We also need to provide support and developer email addresses.

 The thing is that the scope we need to select is not listed and can't be searched for.
 So we have to add it manually.
-Exact scope to add is "https://mail.google.com/" (without quotes).
+The exact scope to add is "https://mail.google.com/" (without quotes).

 By the way, the scope we used gives us access to IMAP and SMTP, also to the public user profile.
 No more no less.

-Anyway, after confirming that the Gmail scopes table includes our required scope we can save and continue.
+Anyway, after confirming that the Gmail scopes table includes the required scope we can save and continue.